TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- Determinism fixes
-	- Change unordered containers to ordered ones in the mode state
-	- Change unordered containers to ordered ones in the entropy

 - Arbitrary pasting of entities
 	- Vastly useful for importing stuff from testbed maps into existing ones
 		- Let alone between community maps